About the Ibero-American Action League

 In 2015, Ibero launched the first 24-hour Latin radio station in the state, outside of New York City.
 Poder 97.1 FM WEPL first broadcast was on November 30th, 2015 and after a social media contest, “Vivir la Vida” by Marc Anthony was chosen to be the first song ever broadcast on the air.

 Today Ibero has evolved into an agency that serves individuals and families of all ethnic backgrounds, and our unique ability to target the Latino community remains unprecedented in this region.
-We have offices in Rochester, Buffalo, Albany, Amsterdam and in the Southern Tier in Waverly.
+We have offices in Rochester, Buffalo, Albany, Amsterdam and Geneva.
 We’ve grown from eight employees to over 300 staff and owns Rochester’s first 24-hour Latin radio station, Poder 97.1 FM.

 President & CEO

-Angelica has her M.S. in Health Administration from Roberts Wesleyan College and her B.S. in Community and Human Services from Empire State College.
-She is active with several community organizations including the CFC/Hillside Behavioral Health Collaborative and the board of the Father Laurence Tracy Advocacy Center.
-Angela has also been very active as a community organizer in the Northeast part of the city of Rochester.
-In her spare time, she enjoys spending quality time with her family and friends as well as riding motorcycles.
+Angie has a Master of Science in Health Administration from Roberts Wesleyan College, an Advance Certificate in Theology, Scripture and Ministry from Northeastern Seminary and a Bachelor of Science in Community and Human Services from Empire State College.
+Angie is a very active grassroots Latino community organizer in the Northeast part of the city of Rochester and participates in various advisory groups and boards throughout the community.
+In her spare time, she enjoys spending quality time with her family and friends as well as riding motorcycles with her motorcycle club.

 Chief Program Officer